Nations League round-up: Romelu Lukaku scores twice in Belgium win

 Romelu Lukaku scored twice as Belgium cruised to a 3-0 victory in their first UEFA Nations League encounter against Iceland on Tuesday night.

-Eden Hazard opened the scoring from the penalty spot in the 29th minute, as Belgium played their first competitive game since beating England in the third-place play-off at the World Cup, before Lukaku, who had won the penalty, struck himself two minutes later.
+Eden Hazard opened the scoring from the penalty spot in the 29th minute in Reykjavik, as Belgium played their first competitive game since beating England in the third-place play-off at the World Cup, before Lukaku, who had won the penalty, struck himself two minutes later.

-Iceland were chasing a first win in the competition after losing their League A opener against Switzerland on Saturday, but couldn't find a way back into the game in the second half, before Lukaku's smart finish sealed the victory nine minutes from time.
+Iceland were chasing a first win in the competition after losing their League A opener against Switzerland on Saturday, but could not find a way back into the game in the second half, before Lukaku's smart finish sealed the victory nine minutes from time.

 Spain followed up their win over England on Saturday with a 6-0 hammering of Croatia, who conquered Gareth Southgate's side in the semi-finals of the World Cup, in Alicante.